vancouver-ai-space/vancouver-ai-space/week1.md

 ## :star2: Tuesday (15 mins)
 1. **Post on LinkedIn or Twitter (+5 bonus points):**
    Let the world know you’re working on something exciting!
-   **Example on Twitter:**
+Then share it on #general channel **Example on Twitter:**
 > “Excited to start my journey with @VanAISpace to work on my AI idea over the next six weeks! #AI #Innovation”